danielharrell/open-eyes-lect-2017-18/Open.md

 help accomplish and contain the slaughter.
-Mere openness in this case seems only as boundless as true openness lets it be---once we count as true a form of recognition that can encompass even acts of transgression, and see them, if not punish them, for what they are.
+Mere openness in this case seems only as boundless as true openness lets it be---once we count as true a form of recognition that can countenance even acts of transgression, and see them, if not punish them, for what they are.

-The open eyes of awareness likewise let us take a closer look at the open eyes of Leontius.
+The open eyes of awareness likewise allow us a closer look at the open eyes of Leontius.
 For while his loss of mastery over them may expose him, like a broken jar, to whatever lies outside, this same loss allows his eyes, like